populationgenomics/saige-tenk10k/README.md

 * Phase 0: OneK1K data only (1,000 individuals) - already generated (both WGS and scRNA-seq, though with an older technology)
 * Phase 1: OneK1K + BioHEART (2,000 individuals) - WGS done, scRNA-seq in progress (new kit, which should result in many more cells per individual)
-* Phase 2/final: aim is ~ 10,000 individuals from the (extended) TOB/OneK1K, BioHEART, ADAPT, LBIO and AIM cohorts (nothing generated besides current stage of Phase1)
+* Phase 2/final: aim is ~ 10,000 individuals from the (extended) TOB/OneK1K, BioHEART, ADAPT, LBIO and AIM cohorts (nothing generated besides current stage of Phase 1)